On-Premises Snap XMP Online installation guide

 Creating new user accounts

 Each account on the system has a permit (which details what the account is able to to) and a licence (how much the account can do).
 Permits are defined by Permission groups and allocated when the user is created and can be changed at any time.
 Some default Permission groups are created during the installation process eg Researcher (the permit for users who need to create surveys), Analysis (the permit for users who just need to view reports and analyses) and Interviewer (the permit for users who use the mobile interviewing app (Snap Offline Interviewer) to conduct face to face or kiosk based surveys).
-The Permissions groups can be adjusted to allow or disallow functionality.
+The Permissions groups can be adjusted to enable or disable functionality.
 On saving a change any account using that Permission group will be affected immediately.

 When creating an account you will allocate a Permit and can specify licence limits.
 The limits that can be applied are:

-Survey limit (maximum number of surveys that can be created/uploaded),
+• Survey limit (maximum number of surveys that can be created/uploaded),

-Number of units (responses and attachIt file size make up units and can be ‘charged’ according to ‘Charging rates’ which can be configured via the accordion.)
+• Number of units (responses and attachIt file size make up units and can be ‘charged’ according to

-Number of days for licence (how long the licence lasts for once activated)
+• Number of days for licence (how long the licence lasts for once activated)

-Snap XMP Online has been written with the intention that the ‘User name’ is the same as the email address.
+Snap Online has been written with the intention that the ‘User name’ is the same as the email address.
 For example: when the reset password option is used the form asks for an email address.
 Strictly speaking it is requesting the user name field and will use the email address field to send the email.
 All user names must be unique, however the same email address can be used on multiple accounts.
 This allows admin accounts to be created with a unique user name but use the email address of an existing account.

 Multi Factor Authentication (MFA)